wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 ### Proxies Overview

-This section of the **Wavefront Service and Proxy Data** dashboard includes a number of charts that show general information about the proxies in your environment, such as the rate at which each proxy receives points, the rate at which each proxy sends points to Tanzu Observability, any queued or blocked points, and more.
+This section of the **Wavefront Service and Proxy Data** dashboard includes a number of charts that show general information about the proxies in your environment, such as the rate at which each proxy receives points, the rate at which each proxy sends points to Operations for Applications, any queued or blocked points, and more.

 ![proxy health](images/proxy_health_example.png)